airobert/PAAMS16/README.md

 This is my code for the paper submitted to PAAMS

-The project was a part of the course Dynamic Epistemic Learning Course
+The project was a part of the course Dynamic Epistemic Learning at ILLC

 Robert White (Shuai Wang): ai.robert.wangshuai@gmail.com